You are here

 - must meet minimum Graduate School registration requirements:

-- eight credit hours during each semester a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four
+- take eight credit hours during each semester when a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four.

-- four credit hours during each semester a 25 percent appointment is held, except during the summer term, when the minimum is two
+- take four credit hours during each semester a 25 percent appointment is held, except during the summer term, when the minimum is two.

-- for doctoral students who have passed the candidacy examination, three credit hours each semester or term a 50 percent GA appointment is held.
-Students who were admitted to the Graduate School Autumn Quarter 2008 and after are required to be continuously enrolled after passing the candidacy examination (
+- for doctoral students who have achieved candidacy status, take three credit hours each semester or term when a 50 percent GA appointment is held.
+Students are required to be continuously enrolled after passing the candidacy examination (Section 7.7).

 Audited courses do not count toward these requirements.